ferama/rospo/SPEC.md

 - root no-arg exit code is `0` despite printing an error and usage
 - `run` in Go appears to contain a likely bug in DNS proxy SSH-client selection
 - logging/output parity is still a major unfinished area
-- Windows behavior is still incomplete
+- Windows behavior is implemented but not yet parity-validated on a real Windows host

 ## Current Rust Coverage Summary

 Implemented in Rust:

 - executable crate entrypoint and module layout
+- maintainable package-style Rust layout with focused submodules for `cli`, `sshd`, `ssh`, `sftp`, and `utils`
 - fixture-driven CLI help and root-output matching
 - fixture-driven template output
 - root `-q, --quiet` acceptance and global quiet-mode initialization